-False—essentially, once it's gone, it's gone!
+False—essentially, once sleep's gone, it's gone!
 We have one chance each day for the incredible cellular rejuvenation and cognitive processing that happens while we're asleep.
-That's not to say your body won't try to catch up on REM sleep and recuperate, but the benefits of deep sleep for that day, will be gone.
+That's not to say your body won't try to catch up on REM sleep and recuperate, but the benefits of deep sleep on your mind and body for that day, will be gone.

 Sleep is also tightly connected to our mental health and wellbeing.
 If you frequently miss out on sleep and struggling to regulate your mood, check out our blog to learn more about this connection.

 For parents of newborns this can be a particularly tricky time of life for solid chunks of quality sleep.
 Our bodies are very resilient and since the beginning of humanity we have gone through periods of less sleep and been fine.
 It's always great to have a community around you at important times like these.